ebrahimmagdy/generic_workflow_using_reusable_workflows/README.md

-# 📦 Full Stack CI/CD PoC with Java + Angular + SLSA
+# 📦 Full Stack CI/CD PoC with Java + Angular + reusable github workflows

 This project demonstrates a full-stack application with a secure CI/CD pipeline using: